This is my personal web site, the address is: https://smallworkshop.co.uk.

 Data about visitors

-If you are just visiting the website to read articles then data that is technically necessary for you to see the content (for instance your IP address and details about your browser software and device operating system) are stored in log files on the server that hosts the website.
+Data that is technically necessary for you to see the content (for instance your IP address and details about your browser software and device operating system) are stored in log files on the server that hosts the website.
 This data is used as part of the monitoring done to make sure the website is working properly.
 The logs are deleted every two weeks.

 You can read about how the cookies work below.
 If you are not interested in the technical details, the key point is that no personal data is collected or stored for this purpose.